HwWobbe/Wip-Main/README.md

 * * * 3rd party testing will be mandatory
 # Wip
 * start introducing Notion and Slack
+* * Can Slack be wrapped in Notion or vice-versa?
 * A Public W(ork) i(n) p(rogress) that is being slowly bootstrapped.
 * * the fact that this is a public repository suggests that there could also be a Public Slack channel for AdManCa
 * * * should AdManCa and DigCa be kept separated?